coollushcave/minecraft-bot-java-bedrock/README.md

 - Node.js v22+
 - Npm v10+

+## Switch Accounts
+To switch accounts, change the email in the configuration.

 ## Installation on linux
 - ## Java
 1. Open a terminal and install the libary